jamesfmackenzie/jamesfmackenzie.github.io/projects.md

 <!--

-Note: commenting out until I have more content here.
-Right now it's just a one off review of the Lenovo M93P.
-It may morph into an M93P build project

-* <a href="#Quest for the Perfect Emulation Station">Quest for the Perfect Emulation Station</a> - In Progress
+Projects to add:

+* FPS Frame capture project
+* Building the ultimate Windows 98 machine
+* HP Thin Client as a DOS Gaming PC? (including Voodoo 2 on here)
+* DOS Gaming on FPGA
+* Remote Play Xbox Series X on PC

 -->

+* <a href="#Lenovo Tiny Series Emulation Station">Lenovo Tiny Series Emulation Station</a> - May 2020
 * <a href="#Porting Commander Keen to PlayStation Vita">Porting Commander Keen to PlayStation Vita</a> - In Progress
 * <a href="#Porting Commander Keen to WebAssembly">Porting Commander Keen to WebAssembly</a> - Nov 2019
 * <a href="#Learning about Webassembly">Learning About Webassembly</a> - Nov 2019
-* <a href="#Ultimate Retrogaming Machine">Ultimate Retrogaming Machine</a> - Oct 2018
+* <a href="#Raspberry Pi Retrogaming">Raspberry Pi Retrogaming</a> - Oct 2018
 * <a href="#Atari ST on the Web">Atari ST on the Web</a> - Jun 2018
 * <a href="#Shooting and Sharing VR Photos">Shooting and Sharing VR Photos</a> - Nov 2016
 * <a href="#Transferring Files Between PC and ST">Transferring Files Between PC and ST</a> - Mar 2016